 Thus there is a need for a form of crediting that identifies and rewards contributors in a manner most useful to them and least likely to undermine desirable collaboration and integration.
 The proposals discussed above, linking to software repositories, offer advantages in this area, potentially facilitating tracing contribution to specific versions by post-hoc examination of commits and their authorship in the source code repository.
 Katz (2014) addresses the question of integration by suggesting a system of indirect credit, dividing citation credit accruing to top-level projects between their developers and the developers of the components they draw on.
 Other approaches take an altmetrics approach and focus not on the appearance of code in publications but on metrics such as download or use, including analysis of traces such as downloads and analysis of workflow repositories (e.g., McConahy, Eisenbraun, Howison, Herbsleb, & Sliz, 2012; McLennan & Kennell, 2010; Piwowar & Priem, 2013; Stodden et al., 2012).

-One approach achievable in the short term is for projects themselves to specify the manner in which they would like to be mentioned.
+One approach achievable in the short term is for projects themselves to specify the manner in which they would like to be mentioned; with journals or styles providing “fall-back” guidelines to be used when the software does not.
 Many of the projects in our sample indeed did this, providing “preferred citations” which were themselves a mix of citations to domain and software papers and forms with corporate authorships (e.g., “The R project Team”).
 Most of these requests were contained on the homepage of the project or, in a few cases, in a “splash screen” or other part of the software interface.
 We recorded whether a project made such a request and coded, at the article level, whether authors appeared to follow the request.
-We found that only 27 of our 146 software packages (18%) made a specific request to be mentioned in some way.
-These were mentioned in 15 articles, resulting in 31 combinations of these packages and articles.
-We found 21 cases where the requested citation was used (68%, across 11 articles), leaving 10 cases where the request was not followed (32%, occurring across 8 articles).
+We found that only 27 of our 146 software packages (18%, 95% CI: 0.13–0.30) made a specific request to be mentioned in some way.
+These packages were mentioned in 15 articles, resulting in 31 combinations of these packages and articles.
+We found 21 cases where the requested citation was used (68%, across 11 articles, 95% CI: 0.49–0.83), leaving 10 cases where the request was not followed (32%, occurring across 8 articles, 95% CI: 0.17–0.51).
 We can only speculate but this may be a combination of not being aware of the request, publisher’s style guides, or simple inattention on the author’s behalf.
 Certainly the paucity of specific requests for citation, combined with their inconsistent usage, suggests that measuring the research impact of software solely by searching for specific citations has serious validity concerns.